Our Mission.

 Following a stint in the Royal Australian Navy, Jack was in the process of launching an environmentally focused not-for-profit, however, following time in Kenya and Timor Leste, this dream shifted focus to address the global water crisis, and helping developing communities that lacked access to safe drinking water.

-Years of hard work, passion and purpose have shaped OpBlue into what it is today, with a team and partner organisations across the globe helping to bring this vision to life.
-OpBlue has evolved into a broader Humanitarian Aid Organisation, focusing on three essential human rights of Water, Health and Education.
+Years of hard work, passion and purpose have shaped Opblue into what it is today, with a team and supporters across the globe helping to bring this vision to life.
+Opblue has evolved into a broader Humanitarian Aid Organisation, focusing on three essential human rights of Water, Health and Education.

 Jack is a Marine Biologist by trade, but has found his true passion in devoting his time to OpBlue, as well as Willow & Goose; a winery in the Adelaide Hills that he co-founded with his brother, Harry.